mistergates/ipmon/README.md

 A web app is made available using Flask to view IP address statuses and poll history.

-Polling runs as a service as part of the webb app.
+Polling runs as a service as part of the web app.

+A SQLite DB is used for storing hosts, polling results, user accounts, etc.